Isanti Soil & Water Conservation District

 • View a map of all completed SWCD projects.
 Click on individual projects to read more about them.

 We have made a lot of progress towards our goal of getting Green Lake off the impaired waterbodies list!
-2021 was the first of a 16-year grant program to improve the health of Green Lake.
-We have made a short storyboard that will take you through everything we have done on Green Lake.
+In 2021, we began a 16-year grant program to improve the health of Green Lake.
+We have made a short storyboard to take you through everything we have done on Green Lake.

 • image

 Oak wilt, caused by the non-native fungus Ceratocystis fagacearum, is responsible for killing large numbers of oak trees annually in Minnesota.
 Oak Wilt is most severe in red oak group species such as Northern Red Oak and Northern Pin Oak.
-The Isanti County Parks Department has put together this brochure as a guide for managing Oak wilt: Oak Wilt in Isanti County To learn more and see good photos of diseased trees, you can also visit the U of M Residents can call the SWCD and the Isanti County Parks Department for names of contractors who can help with trees and root trenching on your property.
+Residents can call the SWCD and the Isanti County Parks Department for names of contractors who can help with trees and root trenching on their property.

 image